 - Game platforms (SteamVR, Oculus Home, Viveport, etc)

 You must always check for updates and keep everything at its latest version.
 This will get rid of any bugs and make sure that you have maximum compatibility with everything.

 All PC VR headsets support the Steam platform, which is the largest app store for VR games available today.
 If you have an Oculus Rift, you have the additional option of using the Oculus platform.
 If you have an HTC Vive, you have Viveport at your disposal too.

 Look at the similarities and differences between SteamVR vs Oculus vs Viveport in our specific VR tips guide to learn more.

 Compare Prices on Each Platform

-Despite having a lot of the same games, SteamVR, Oculus, and Viveport often have different prices.
+Despite having many of the same games, SteamVR, Oculus, and Viveport often have different prices.
 Plus, each platform has sales throughout the year on games from its store.
-When you are about to buy a game, compare its price on each platform before making your decision.
+When you are about to buy a game, compare its price on each platform before deciding.
 This is especially true if your VR headset supports multiple platforms.

-If you have the Oculus Quest, be aware that games available for both the Quest and Rift S are cross-buy.
-This means that if you buy a game for one headset, you’ll get it for free on the other.
+If you have the Meta Quest, be aware that games available for both the Quest and Rift S are cross-buy.
+If you buy a game for one headset, you’ll get it for free on the other.